What is a TMDL?

 What are the benefits of TMDLs?

 Maryland’s cultural heritage is closely tied to its rivers, coastal waters and the Chesapeake Bay.
 The seafood industry, recreational activities and the quality of life for Maryland’s citizens depend on the quality of our waters.
-Maryland’s waters are currently managed through the use of “water-quality-based permits", which place limits on the discharge of wastewater to ensure receiving waters will remain “fishable and swimmable”.
-As part of the Chesapeake Bay Agreement, Maryland also has defined upper limits on the amount of nitrogen and phosphorus that may go into the Bay.
+Maryland’s waters are currently managed through the use of “water-quality-based permits," which place limits on the discharge of wastewater to ensure receiving waters will remain “fishable and swimmable.”
+The Chesapeake Bay TMDL has defined upper limits on the amount of nitrogen, phosphorus and sediment that may go into the Bay.
 TMDLs formalize these procedures for setting upper limits on pollutants and will create a lasting framework to ensure clean waters for generations to come.

 Why is Maryland developing TMDLs?